moreno32/moreno32/README.md

 <br>
 I believe that everything’s yet to be invented.
 My goal is to solve complex problems in a simple way, providing the maximum possible value to re-design together, the ways the world works.<br>
 <br>
 My best assets?
 I am -very- disciplined, with a creative soul and an entrepreneurial mind.
-I know how to learn fast myself, work in high performance teams and I am a firm believer in the power of never stopping learning.
+I know how to learn fast myself, work in high performance teams and I am a firm believer in the power of never stopping learning.<br>
 <br>
 Currently I am focused on the creation of machine learning models for the automation of different type of tasks, especially learning to build GAN models.
 <br>
-> ✨The future belong to those who learn more skills and combine them in creative ways.✨❞ — **Robert Greene**
+>                     ✨The future belong to those who learn more skills and combine them in creative ways.✨❞
+>                                                        -- Robert Greene --

-## 🛠️ Technology Stack:</h2>
+## 🛠️ Technology Stack:

 ### Data Science Tools:
 <code><img height="32" src="https://github.com/moreno32/moreno32/blob/main/reports/figures/icon/python.png"></code>